siikamiika/gt/README.md

 The `gt_play` script can be used for playing back/downloading voice using Google Translate voice synthesizer.

+The `gt_shell` script can be used for launching the interactive “read-translate-print-loop” shell.

 # Screenshots

 ### Command-line interface